informalsystems/hermes/docs/architecture/adr-002-ibc-relayer.md

 * {date}: {changelog}

 ## Definitions
+These definitions are specific for this document and they may not be consistent with the IBC Specification.

+IBC datagram - the transaction payload sent by the relayer over the physical network that includes client, connection, channel and IBC packet data.

+IBC packet - a particular type of IBC datagram that includes the application packet and its commitment proof.

+IBC datagram transaction - a transaction that includes an IBC datagram.

 On-chain IBC Client (or IBC Client) - client code running on chain, typically only the light client verification related functionality.

 Relayer Light Client - full light client functionality, including connecting to at least one provider (full node), storing and verifying headers, etc.

 Source chain - the chain from which the relayer reads data to fill an IBC datagram.

-Destination chain - the chain where the realyer submits transactions that include the IBC message.
+Destination chain - the chain where the relayer submits transactions that include the IBC datagram.

 A and B chains - for connection protocol, A is the "initiating" chain where `MsgConnectionOpenInit` is initially processed and eventually `MsgConnectionOpenAck`.
 B is the chain where `MsgConnectionOpenTry` and `MsgConnectionOpenConfirm` are processed.
 Similar for channel handshake protocol.

 ## Context
-A relayer is an off-chain process responsible for relaying IBC packet data & metadata between two or more chains by scanning their states and submitting transactions.
-This is because in the IBC architecture, modules are not directly sending messages to each other over networking infrastructure, but instead they create and store the messages to be retrieved and forwarded by a relayer process.
+A relayer is an off-chain process responsible for relaying IBC datagrams between two or more chains by scanning their states and submitting transactions.
+This is because in the IBC architecture, modules are not directly sending messages to each other over networking infrastructure, but instead they create and store the data to be retrieved and used by a relayer to build the IBC datagrams.

 This document provides an initial Rust implementation specification of a relayer that interconnects Cosmos-SDK/ Tendermint chains.